Skutlis/DAT250_weekly_exercises/dat250-expass1.md

 # Erlend Skutlaberg

 ## Process
 First i needed to verify that my computer was set up after the criteria given in the task.
-This was mainly done in the terminal <br>
+This was mainly done in the terminal. <br>
 Secondly, i started on my heroku app.
 After downloading all the necessities, I started the creation my first heroku app. <br>
 This went pretty smooth.
 I had some errors due to not reading the guide carefully enough, which were corrected after a careful read of the guide.